Bobby Witt Jr. Player Props: Royals vs. Angels

-The Kansas City Royals, including Bobby Witt Jr. (.341 on-base percentage in past 10 games, 59 points above season-long percentage), battle starting pitcher Patrick Sandoval and the Los Angeles Angels at Kauffman Stadium, Friday at 8:10 PM ET.
+Bobby Witt Jr. and his .381 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Kansas City Royals against the Los Angeles Angels and Griffin Canning on June 17 at 4:10 PM ET.

-In his last appearance, he had three hits (going 3-for-5 with an RBI) against the Reds.
+In his previous game he had a one-hit performance (1-for-3) against the Angels.

 Bobby Witt Jr. Game Info & Props vs. the Angels